juju/juju-gui/docs/process.rst

   SimpleHTTPServer 8888``, and do a quick double-check in the browser that it is what you expect.
 Looking at juju-ui/version.js should also show you the version you expect, as seen in the similar earlier step above.
 - Now it is time for the actual, real release.
-Head back to your checkout and run ``PROD=1 make dist``.
+Head back to your branch and run ``PROD=1 make dist``.
 The computer will again walk you through the process.